-There are a few things you won’t be able to avoid, like checkups and visits at the vet, and cutting their nails (though some dogs require it less often than others).
+There are a few things you won’t be able to avoid, like checkups and visits at the vet, preventative medication against common dog bugs, and cutting their nails (though some dogs require it less often than others).
 But the key here is low maintenance.

 Hell, you can’t even get your truck inspected on time; why stress yourself out with dog grooming?